avatar-use-cases/React-Redux-scheduling-app/README.md

     * Requires Java

 ## Installation instructions
+ 1. Fork the repo
- 1. Clone the repo: `git clone https://github.com/ekhaemba/scheduling-application-utilizing-react-redux.git`.
+ 2. Clone the repo
- 2. Run npm install to get the dependencies.
+ 3. Run `npm install` to get the dependencies.
 You may have to install webpack globally: `npm install -g webpack`.
- 3. Copy `.env-example` to a new file called `.env`.
+ 4. Copy `.env-example` to a new file called `.env`.
 This will be your personal dev environment settings.
- 4. Configure the values in your `.env` file:
+ 5. Configure the values in your `.env` file:
     * `API_HOST`: The base URL for the Avatar Service API.
-The routes should remain the same, but the port is configurable. **The port number should match the port the Avatar Service uses for its Jetty server.**  To change the port inside the Avatar Service, edit the following files of the Avatar Service: `start.bat`/`start.sh`, `src/main/resources/avatar/fuseki.properties`.
-(Default 8081)
+The routes should remain the same, but the port is configurable.
     * `DEV_PORT`: The port used by WebpackDevServer when serving this front-end project.
 (Default 9090)

 ## Execution instructions